 THE PRE-WAR HOUSE AND OTHER STORIES, BY ALISON MOORE

 Alison Moore’s collection, The Pre-War House and Other Stories, is threaded by a sense of unease that speaks to the uncertainty of life’s calm patterns.
-Often Moore’s stories upend suddenly by a danger like the steady tow of an undercurrent that should have been evident to readers from first sentence.
+Moore’s stories often upend suddenly by danger, like the steady tow of an undercurrent that should have been evident from the first sentence.
 Her characters, mainly young women, carry spotty histories and face precarious futures.
 They navigate the emotional conflicts of childhood and the domestic, and time and again find themselves the recipients of unwelcome knowledge.
 In “Wink, Wink,” one character’s return home prompts her to consider the role that secrets play inside her parent’s intricate relationship and leaves her questioning how well she even knows them.

 —Review by Lucas Palmer